getnikola/plugins/v7/vcs/README.md

 This **EXPERIMENTAL** plugin tries to make it easy to keep your site in a version control system.

+**There are problems in the anyvc support of python 3.
+So, use this only in python2 until I figure that out.**

 **REMEMBER**, this is a first iteration, it's probably buggy, so be careful, and only use it if you are experienced with your VCS, ok?